Who (might have) met whom - whole list

 • 1882 - 1935: Emmy Noether icon

-Amalie Emmy Noether (23/3/1882 - 14/4/1935) was a German mathematician, known for Noether's isomorphism theorems and Noether's second theorem.
+Amalie Emmy Noether (23/3/1882 - 14/4/1935) was a German mathematician, known for Noether's bound and Noether identities.

 • 1883 - 1924: Franz Kafka icon

-Franz Kafka (3/7/1883 - 3/6/1924) was an Austrian-Czech novelist and writer from Prague, known for writing The Metamorphosis and The Trial.
+Franz Kafka (3/7/1883 - 3/6/1924) was an Austrian-Czech novelist and writer from Prague, known for writing The Metamorphosis and The Castle.

 • 1883 - 1964: Victor Hess icon